Nakola-dev/uhai-assist-link/README.md

 ```

 ### 3️⃣ Environment Configuration
-The `.env` file is automatically managed by Lovable Cloud.
+The `.env` file is automatically managed by BOLT.NEW Cloud.
 It includes:
 ```env
 VITE_SUPABASE_URL=<auto-configured>
 VITE_SUPABASE_PUBLISHABLE_KEY=<auto-configured>